surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.28.1-dev.2 =
+= 4.28.1-dev.3 =

-(2019/04/13) Fixed the "Select or Upload Image" button functionality when the SSO metabox is refreshed via ajax (ie. after clicking "Update" in the new block editor).
+(2019/04/16) Fixed the "Select or Upload Image" button functionality when the SSO metabox is refreshed via ajax (ie. after clicking "Update" in the new block editor).
+Added a MB total for "All Transients" in the SSO &gt; Dashboard &gt; Cache Status metabox.

 = 4.28.0 =